-The greatest hybrid of strategy and roleplaying games ever developed for me, Crusader Kings 2 is a juggernaut of the last decade of PC gaming.
+The greatest hybrid of strategy and roleplaying games ever developed for me, Crusader Kings 2 is a juggernaut of PC gaming.
 It allows players to step into the shoes of a broad range of medieval characters across several continents while wooing, marrying, assassinating, and warring their way to kingships, empires, and—inevitably—grave misfortunes.
-After six years of iterative development, its panoply of expansions and content packs make it a treasure trove of medievalist miseries.
+After years of iterative development, its panoply of expansions and content packs make it a treasure trove of medievalist miseries.

 Though people enjoy CK2 for many different reasons, there are common threads of enjoyment found across its broad spectrum of players.
 People like to shepherd their family of nobles, grow attached to the best of them, and tell the tales of how they met their end.
 People like to develop their little corner of Europe, build up an army, and ensure the prosperity of their realm.
 And people love to hate the other families of nobility that surround them—whether it's the kings of the rival kingdom or the other baron just across the river.
 It's the random surprises, the unforeseen events, and the secret plotting that make CK2 such a thrill ride of a game.
 An inconvenient death to plague can set your plans back generations—but that’s part of the fun.